scott-howard-james/encyclopedia/README.md

-F.canopy() | union of all leaf nodes in Forest F.root(x) | return node(s) of Tree root containing *x* F1 + F2 | combine two Forests such that common Trees within both Forests will only appear once (*union*) F1 - F2 | remove Trees contained in *F2* from *F1* (*diference*)
+F.canopy() | union of all leaf nodes in Forest F.root(x) | return node(s) of Tree root containing *x* F1 + F2 | combine two Forests such that common Trees within both Forests will only appear once (*union*) F1 - F2 | remove Trees contained in *F2* from *F1* (*difference*)
 F1 * F2  | for each *x* key common to *F1* and *F2*: graft *F2* onto *F1* at *x*.
 f * F  | apply f to each node of F

-An extension of a Forest is an **Arboretum**, which is a Forest with inheritable node attributes.
+An extension of a Forest is an Arboretum:  a Forest with inheritable node attributes.
 Attributes are assigned using the second position in the bracket assignment, namely:

 		F[x, attribute] = value

-To restate, this assigns the key-value pair *(attribute, value)* to *x* as well as all of the nodes above *x*.
-Retrieving an attribute works using the same syntax:
+This assigns the key-value pair *(attribute, value)* directly to *x* as well as implicitly to the nodes above *x*.
+Retrieving attributes is dynamic:

 		F[x, attribute]

-Retrieving attributes is dynamic, meaning, the tree is searched for an attribute starting at the node and descending down the tree a parent is found with the assignment.
-As a motivating example, suppose we had a hierarchical document,  like the following:
+meaning, the tree is searched for an attribute starting at the node and descending down the tree until a parent is found with the assignment.
+As a motivating example, suppose we had a hierarchical document:

 		F['Document'] = 'Section 1'
 		F['Section 1'] = 'Section 1.1'